percona/pmm/source/_res/mysql-requirements.rst

    disables most consuming ``mysqld_exporter`` collectors automatically if there are more than 1000 tables.

-You can add configuration examples provided below to :file:`my.cnf` and restart the server or change variables dynamically using the following syntax:
+You can add configuration examples provided below to ``my.cnf`` and restart the server or change variables dynamically using the following syntax:

 .. code-block:: sql